aixoss/aix-puppet/README.md

    exists or is taken, to always offer possibility to come back on previous VIOS version if anything proves to be wrong during or before the end of VIOS update.
-   The copy of rootvg is taken using 'alt_disk_copy' command: the use of this command results into an "altinst_rootvg" vg on a dedicated disk.
+   The copy of rootvg is taken using 'alt_disk_copy' command: the use of this command results into an 'altinst_rootvg' vg on a dedicated disk.
    No VIOS update is run without an existing 'altinst_rootvg'.
   - If ever rootvg is mirrored, as it is not possible to perform 'alt_disk_copy' on a mirrored disk, the un-mirror operation of the rootvg disk is launched